 Brendan Fee leads our Philadelphia antitrust practice and represents US and international clients involved in high-stakes antitrust litigation across a wide variety of industries, focusing in particular on the life sciences, healthcare, technology and retail sectors.

 Brendan has obtained dismissals and favorable settlements in class action and single-plaintiff cases involving alleged price fixing, exclusive dealing, monopolization, group boycotts, price discrimination, tying, bundling, and violations of state antitrust law.
-His clients in these cases are some of the top companies in a number of diverse industries such as pharmaceuticals, technology, healthcare, financial services, automotive, energy, and industrial products.
+His clients in these cases are some of the top companies in a number of diverse industries such as pharmaceuticals, technology, healthcare, retail/e-commerce, automotive, energy, and industrial products.

 Brendan has written articles on vertical restraints and pricing, as well as antitrust issues in the life sciences industry.
 He also speaks on cutting-edge competition issues such as vertical restraints in e-commerce.

 As an adjunct professor of law at Rutgers Law School, Brendan teaches courses on topics such as legal writing and appellate advocacy.
 He is the litigation practice training partner for Morgan Lewis’s Philadelphia, Princeton, and Wilmington offices.
 He also participates in the firm’s Class Action Working Group.

 Cable Line v.
 Comcast (M.D.
 Pa.) – Obtained dismissal on a Rule 12 motion of allegations of conspiracy to restrain trade in alleged cable installation market, which the Third Circuit later affirmed.

 In re North Sea Brent Crude Oil Futures Litigation (S.D.N.Y.) – Obtained dismissal of Section 1 and 2 Sherman Act claims arising out of alleged manipulation of benchmark for North Sea Brent Crude Oil, which was affirmed on appeal by the Second Circuit.

 Medical Diagnostic Labs v.
 Independence Blue Cross (E.D.
 Pa.) – Secured dismissal of exclusive dealing antitrust claims concerning certain diagnostic tests on a motion to dismiss.

 In re K-Dur Antitrust Litigation (D. N.J.) – Served as resolution counsel in successful settlement of reverse payment class action.